Sexual Frustration in a Relationship: How to End the Problem

 Getting over sexual frustration in a relationship

-To get over sexual frustration in a relationship you need to address the core issues.
-Many couples end up in a sexless marriage due to these issues which is hugely frustrating for the partner who needs sexual intimacy to feel connected.
+To get over sexual frustration in a relationship and avoid a sexless marriage, you need to address the core issues.
+It can be hugely frustrating for the partner who needs sexual intimacy to feel connected.

-I’ve treated many couples suffering with sex problems and women frequently report refraining from initiating sex when it has become too complicated to complete.
-Often this is because she doesn’t like to see her partner stressed, however she forgets that his body is still powered by testosterone and the need to sexually connect.
+I’ve helped numerous couples suffering with sex problems and women frequently report refraining from initiating sex when it has become too complicated to complete.
+Often this is because she doesn’t like to see her partner stressed, however she forgets that his body is still powered by testosterone and the need to sexually connect!

 What she doesn’t realize is that avoiding sexual intimacy compounds his sexual frustration.
-It also increases the frequency of sexual dysfunction due to his increased feelings of pressure to perform.
+It can also increase the frequency of sexual dysfunction due to his increased feelings of pressure to perform.

-From the male perspective, constantly ruminating about your inability to connect with your partner on a mutually satisfying level leads to ongoing feelings of anxiety, sexual frustration, tension and stress.
+From the male perspective, constantly ruminating about your inability to connect with your partner on a mutually satisfying level, can lead to ongoing feelings of anxiety, sexual frustration, tension and stress.
 This is increased tenfold when your partner has become part of the problem due to their lack of understanding.

 From either perspective, please understand that complacency is one of the biggest killers of desire in a relationship.
 Regardless of the reason for your sexually frustrating problem, you need to take steps to resolve it now.